Minor Hockey in Red Deer

 • Score books (if required)

-In addition to participation fees, each team will manage a budget to cover additional costs not included above—such as extra ice time, dryland training, name bars, and tournament fees, to name a few.
-Seed money is collected at the first team meeting to cover immediate expenses.
+In addition to participation fees, each team will manage a budget to cover additional costs not included above - such as extra ice time, dryland training, name bars, and tournament fees, to name a few.
+Start-up money is collected at the first team meeting to cover immediate expenses.